yvrakesh/Theory-Projects/README.md

 # environmental_studies
-Project for environmental studies as a part of NSS Course
+Project for environmental studies as a part of Environmental Studies Course